Men’s Mental Health Investment Programme

 Phase 1: Early rapid mapping exercise

-This work will involve a combination of desk-based research and direct engagement with key stakeholders to identify formal, informal, and structural activity, understand the gaps in provision, and highlight opportunities for strategic development and scaling across York and North Yorkshire.
+This work will involve a combination of desk-based research and direct engagement with key stakeholders to identify what activity there currently is, understand the gaps in provision, and highlight opportunities for strategic development and scaling across York and North Yorkshire.

 Phase 2: Behaviour Change Campaign